 Bushfire hits Australia’s largest observatory

-By AG Staff with AAP January 14, 2013
+By AG Staff with AAP 14 January 2013

 Reading Time: 3 Minutes Print this page

-A fire on Sunday night damaged Siding Springs Observatory in Coonabarabran, site of the nation’s largest telescope.
+A fire on Sunday night damaged Siding Springs Observatory in Coonabarabran, the site of the nation’s largest telescope.

-FIREFIGHTERS ARE HOPING TO assess what damage a “large and dangerous” bushfire has had on a world-leading observatory in northern NSW today.
+Firefighters are hoping to assess what damage a “large and dangerous” bushfire has had on a world-leading observatory in northern NSW today.

 Staff from the Siding Spring Observatory – which is home to more than $100 million worth of research equipment – in Warrumbungle National Park were evacuated on Sunday to nearby Coonabarabran due to the blaze, which also destroyed at least two properties.